-But when a husband decides he rather be with another, I sign papers.
+But when a husband decides he would rather be with another, I sign papers.
 I clean out his closet, place boxes on the porch and figure out how I will do it on my own, how I will survive this ending, this sadness.
 And with his leaving the labels rush in.
 I’m single, alone.
 I’m divorced, and it feels like a scarlet letter and everyone knows my shame.
 My wounded heart bleeds, and I wonder if it will ever recover.

-Hearts do heal, and soon mine loved again.
+Hearts do heal and soon mine loved again.
 I found one whose journey paralleled mine—he too was left for another, left with daughters to raise, alone.
 Our hearts knitted quickly; our love—strong and sure—still carries us 17 years later.

 Today, as our last girl, our blonde curly one, enters her last year of college, we sit awestruck as if we’re finishing an obstacle course that seemed impossible to complete.
 We can’t believe how fast it went, can’t believe we’ve made it.
 We’re overcome by the closeness that embodies our family and are humbled by the grace we have received while blending our two families into one, close-knit whole.